MortgageMortgage Rates

 Content was accurate at the time of publication.

-Your credit score, down payment and loan term are key ingredients that help determine your mortgage rate — but you’re not the only cook in that kitchen.
+Mortgage rates are determined based on your credit score, down payment and loan term — but you’re not the only cook in that kitchen.
 Economic uncertainty or a lender’s business plans may add a dash of unexpected flavor to your recipe, making your interest rate hard to predict.
-But understanding how everything blends together can help you find a mortgage rate that suits your financial needs.
+Understanding how everything blends together can help you find a mortgage rate that suits your financial needs.

 Lenders consider two major factors when determining your mortgage rate:

-1. How likely you are to repay the loan
+1. How likely you are to repay the loan.
+Higher risk of default means a higher interest rate.

-2. What’s going on in financial markets and the larger economy
+2. What’s going on in financial markets and the larger economy.
+Higher national benchmark interest rates means lenders start calculating rate offers from a higher baseline.

-The first factor — your ability to repay the loan — is based on how well you’ve managed your finances, including your credit score, savings, total debt and income.
+The first factor — your ability to repay the loan — is based on your overall financial picture: your credit score, savings, total debt and income.
+Higher credit scores and low debt typically unlock access to the lowest mortgage interest rates.

-The second factor is influenced by the performance of the economy, inflation and the Federal Reserve’s monetary policy — in other words, things that are out of your control.
-Financial markets and economic indicators constantly fluctuate, making it even more important for you to focus on keeping your financial house in tip-top shape.
+The economy’s overall performance, inflation and the Federal Reserve’s monetary policy — in other words, things that are out of your control — influence the second factor.
+Financial markets and economic indicators constantly fluctuate, making it even more important for you to focus on keeping your finances in great shape.

 1. Credit score

 Mortgage lenders rely heavily on your credit score to determine your rate.
-How you’ve paid credit accounts in the past is a good indicator of how you’ll handle a mortgage.
 To boost your credit score, pay your debt on time, keep revolving (credit card) debt balances low and avoid opening multiple credit accounts at once.

 callout-icon